gve-sw/gve_devnet_webex_expert_assistant/README.md

 8. Register a [Webex Teams OAuth integration](https://developer.webex.com/docs/integrations)
     * Set the Redirect URL to: http**s**://0.0.0.0:5003/callback (default) or whatever IP address and port you are using for your server.
     * Select the 'spark:all' scope
-    * Note the client ID and client secret for a later step.
+    * Note the client ID, client secret and domain name of the OAuth authorization URL for a later step.

 9. Create a [Webex Bot](https://developer.webex.com/docs/bots)
     * Note the Bot Token for a later step.